Hilltop Times – Hill Air Force Base Weekly Newspaper Since 1948

-Secretary of the Air Force Public Affairs
+STAFF SGT.
+JANNELLE MCRAE, Secretary of the Air Force Public Affairs

 Read more

-DARREN D. HEUSEL, 72nd Air Base Wing Public Affairs
+AIRMAN 1ST CLASS DEREK SEIFERT, 633rd Air Base Wing Public Affairs

 Read more

-Note: (Editor’s Note: It has been 90 days since the first notice of copper levels in some samples taken of the base’s drinking water system were above the Environmental Protection Agency’s allowable level.
-Again, this is not at an emergency and the base’s water is safe for drinking and other uses.
-The following is the original public notice published and sent out in September explaining this issue in...